treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 'name: Trey, website: http://treyhunner.com, color: purple'
 ```

-But this approach of hard-coding these keyword arguments requires that we have to know every key in our dictionary when we write our code.
+This approach of hard-coding the keyword arguments in our function call requires that we know every key in the dictionary we're using at the time our code is written.
+This won't work if we have a dictionary with unknown keys.

-We can do this for arbitrary keys in the dictionary by using the `**` operator to unpack our dictionary items into keyword arguments in our function call:
+We can pass arbitrary keyword arguments to our function using the `**` operator to unpack our dictionary items into keyword arguments in our function call:

 ```pycon
 >>> items = {'name': "Trey", 'website': "http://treyhunner.com", 'color': "purple"}